AppsDevTeam/Configurator/README.md

 - `/config/config.remote.prod.neon`
 - `/config/config.local.neon`

-Then you can go to URL `my.dev.domain.com` or run `php www/index.php env:dev ...`.
+Then you can go to URL `my.dev.domain.com` or run `php www/index.php --env dev ...`.

 You can enable debug mode in cli using `NETTE_DEBUG` variable.
 Set it for example in your `~/.bash_profile`: